ThembinkosiThemba/go-project-starter/README.md

 This project also has support for event tracking using Mixpanel.
 Login to [Mixpanel](mixpanel.com) and create a project, get the project id in the settings and update your env file as well.

+### Emails

+This project also has support for emailing using Sendgrid.
+Login to [Sendgrid](https://login.sendgrid.com/) and create a project, get the api key in the settings and update your env file as well.

 ### Logger

 This projects now supports a custom logger.
 Features include: